 Deborah Alsina MBE, chief executive at Bowel Cancer UK, said: “This announcement is very welcome as currently less than one in ten people with advanced bowel cancer survive for five years or more.
 Ongoing access to these medicines is very important as it offers hope for longer term survival and for some even the chance of a full remission.
 The advancement of targeted therapies is an important development in the treatment of people with bowel cancer and is part of an ongoing shift from everyone receiving the same treatment to people beginning to receive treatment right for them based on their genetic profile.”

-NICE expects to publish final guidance for cetuximab and panitumumab in April 2017.
+NICE published final guidance for cetuximab and panitumumab to treat bowel cancer on 29 March 2017.